grafana/loki/docs/sources/shared/configuration.md

   # Configure remote write clients.
 A map with remote client id as key.
 For
   # details, see
   # https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write
+  # Specifying a header with key 'X-Scope-OrgID' under the 'headers' section of
+  # RemoteWriteConfig is not permitted.
+If specified, it will be dropped during
+  # config parsing.
   [clients: <map of string to RemoteWriteConfig>]

   # Enable remote-write functionality.